 - Bake in greased and floured spring form pan, tube pan or 2 loaf pans, lined with parchment paper.
 Bake at 325 degrees F for 45 minutes - 1 hour depending upon the size of your pan.

 - Baking times vary greatly on this recipe so rely on the toothpick test to ensure that it is properly baked.
 (My large bundt pan took 1 hr 10 minutes) When a wooden toothpick inserted in the centre comes out clean, its done.
 Be careful not to go past this stage or the cake will be dry.

 - Let the cake cool in the pan/s for 10 minutes before turning it out onto a wire rack to cool completely.

 If you want to add the vanilla glaze to this cake just mix together:

 1 tsp vanilla extract or vanilla bean paste

-1 1/2 to 2 tbsp milk, only enough to bring it to a very thick glaze consistency.
+2 tbsp milk, approximately. only enough to bring it to a very thick glaze consistency.